rafald/conan_with_cmake_CI/README.md

 # Github continuous integration (via github actions) of tiny C++ project using conan package manager with cmake builder

-Prerequisites are installed CMake builder and conan package manager
+Prerequisites are installed CMake builder (conan package manager is installed by cmake configuration step).

-Regarding github action, it does install conan in one of the cmake's configuration steps
+Github action does install conan in one of the cmake's configuration steps

 ## How to convert your cmake project to use conan package manager